arc53/DocsGPT/lexeu-competition.md

 ### Steps to Participate:

 1. **Download Test Contract:** You can download it via this [link](https://docs.google.com/document/d/198d7gFJbVWttkIS9ZRUs_PTKIjhsOUeR/edit?usp=sharing&ouid=107667025862106683614&rtpof=true&sd=true).
-2. **Ingest EU Law Data:** Gather and store data in any format, its available [here](https://eur-lex.europa.eu/browse/directories/legislation.html?displayProfile=lastConsDocProfile&classification=in-force).
+2. **Ingest EU Law Data:** Gather and store data in any format, it's available [here](https://eur-lex.europa.eu/browse/directories/legislation.html?displayProfile=lastConsDocProfile&classification=in-force).
 3. **Optimized Data Retrieval:** Implement methods to retrieve only small, relevant portions of the law data for efficient analysis of the test contract.
-Try to create a custom retriever and parser
+Try to create a custom retriever and a parser.
 4. **Analyze the Contract:** Use your optimized retrieval method to analyze the test contract against the EU law data.
 5. **Submission Criteria:** Your solution will be judged based on:
    - Amount of corrections/inconsistencies found